 Is this holiday for you?

-During this climbing holiday we will make ascents of three of Mexico's highest volcanoes at elevations close to or above 5000 metres.
-We have an excellent programme of acclimatisation leading up to the ascent of Mexico's highest peak, Orizaba (5746m).
+During this climbing holiday we will make ascents of four of Mexico's highest volcanoes at elevations close to or above 5000 metres.
+We have an excellent programme of acclimatisation leading up to the ascent of Mexico's highest peak, Orizaba (5636m).
 These ascents involve a mix of terrain from rugged scree slope or loose volcanic material to moderately angled snow slopes (30 - 40 degrees), requiring the use of crampons and ice axe.
-You should only attempt these climbs if you have previous winter walking experience using crampons and are familiar with the techniques of self arrest with an ice axe.
-It should be noted that trekking or climbing at even moderately high altitudes makes extra demands, and you should have a good level of fitness before embarking on this trip.
-There are also long days required on each of the three main objectives, and you will have to carry personal equipment and provisions to high camps.
+There are also long days required on each of the main objectives.
+You should only attempt these climbs if you have previous winter or alpine walking experience using crampons and are familiar with the techniques of self arrest with an ice axe.
+It should be noted that trekking or climbing at even moderately high altitudes makes extra demands and you should have a good level of fitness before embarking on this holiday.